-Development Boards (formerly Career Boards) work across the Public Service system to support the development of senior leaders.
-They focus on leaders who, with supported development, enable a lift in senior leader capability and/or capacity across the Public Service.
+Development Boards work across the Public Service system to support the development of senior leaders.
+Development Boards focus on providing leaders with cross-agency development opportunities and address system-wide leadership capability needs within their functional area or region.

 Each Development Board also has a unique area of focus: